GENI-NSF/geni-tools/examples/stitching/README-stitch.txt

 == Linux ==

 -- Omni --
-Use Omni 1.3+
+Use Omni 1.3 or later
  - Install
-    put gcf/src from the omni package on your PYTHONPATH EG export PYTHONPATH=$PYTHONPATH:~/gcf/src
+    put gcf/src from the omni package on your PYTHONPATH For example in bash:
+    export PYTHONPATH=$PYTHONPATH:~/gcf/src

  - Configure Omni
     By default, your omni config should be named omni_config in the directory '.gcf'.
 But this is configurable using the '-c' argument.
      - use PLC as your default_cf to work with the MAX and ION AMs
      - Declare a user whose SSH key your config points to
      - See a sample omni_config at the bottom of this file